Easysoft ODBC-ODBC Join Engine ODBC and SQL Conformance

 AND a.catalog_number = b.catalog_number

-When run with the table order specified the query takes about 350 seconds on a given test configuration, but if table optimization is enabled then the query takes under 2 seconds (on the same machine).
+When run with the table order specified, the query takes about 350 seconds on a given test configuration, but if table optimisation is enabled then the query takes under 2 seconds (on the same machine).

-The effect of this optimization is most noticeable on some of the queries that comprise the TPC-D benchmark set.
-Without this optimization some of the queries can be considered to never end (still running after a day), but with optimization the same query will return in under 10 seconds.
+The effect of this optimisation is most noticeable on some of the queries that comprise the TPC-D benchmark set.
+Without this optimisation, some of the queries can be considered to never end (still running after a day), but with optimisation the same query will return in under 10 seconds.

 The following tables are available: